 Lastly, healing and fluid drainage are improved by appropriate rest.
 Overuse or under-use of the injured tissues can extend the inflammation process through re-injury.
-It is important to find a balance of enough rest and enough exercise.
+It is important to find a balance of enough rest and exercise.
 Your rehabilitation team will help you with this.

-You should try to rest at least two - three times each day for at least 45 minutes, with your operated leg in the most comfortable position.
-Make sure you follow the total hip precautions taught to you by your therapist.
+You should try to rest 2 or 3 times each day for at least 45 minutes, with your operated leg elevated in the most comfortable position.
 As you improve, you should progress toward shorter, more frequent periods of rest.

-You should get up and walk around after rest period to relieve stiffness and increase endurance.
+You should get up and walk around after each rest period to relieve stiffness and increase endurance.